aws/amazon-vpc-cni-k8s/README.md

 VPC CNI can operate in either IPv4 or IPv6 mode.
 Setting `ENABLE_IPv4` to `true` will configure it in IPv4 mode (default mode).

-**Note:** Dual stack mode isn't yet supported.
-So, enabling both IPv4 and IPv6 will be treated as invalid configuration.
+**Note:** Dual-stack mode isn't yet supported.
+So, enabling both IPv4 and IPv6 will be treated as an invalid configuration.

 ---